The Crime Writers’ Association

 There is a cost attached, payable on nomination.
 If the author is a fully subscribed CWA member, this cost is discounted by 50%.

-There is no limit to how many Daggers a book can be submitted for provided it meets eligibility rules on each.
+There is no limit to how many Daggers a book can be submitted for provided it meets eligibility rules on each and a discount is available for a book submitted into additional awards.

 If a book is published first as an ebook, it can be nominated and submitted to judges as a pdf.
 However, it cannot be nominated again when published in print.
 If first publication is as an ebook but publishers prefer to wait until print publication before nominating, that’s fine.